papis/papis/doc/source/git.rst

 Some ``papis`` commands give you the opportunity of using Git to manage changes.
-For instance, if you are adding a new document, you could use the ``--git`` flag to also commit the document into Git like this
+For instance, if you are adding a new document, you could use the ``--git`` flag to also commit the document into Git like this:

 .. code:: sh

     papis add --git --set author 'Pedrito' --set title 'Super book' book.pdf

 In this case, Papis will do an automatic add + commit for the document.
-After that, you can push your library to a remote repository by running
+After that, you can push your library to a remote repository by running:

 .. code:: sh